jangir-ritik/andamanexcursion/docs/README.md

 ## Available Documentation

-- [Development Guide](./DEVELOPMENT_GUIDE.md) - The main reference for component development (recommended)
+- [Simplified Component Guide](./SIMPLIFIED_COMPONENT_GUIDE.md) - Our new streamlined approach to component development
+- [Component Migration Example](./COMPONENT_MIGRATION_EXAMPLE.md) - Example of migrating to the simplified structure
 - [Component Checklist](./COMPONENT_CHECKLIST.md) - A comprehensive checklist for developing components
 - [Design System](./DESIGN_SYSTEM.md) - Documentation of the project's design system
-- [Component Checker Guide](./COMPONENT_CHECKER_GUIDE.md) - Guide for using the component checker tools

 ## Quick Start

-For new developers, we recommend starting with the [Development Guide](./DEVELOPMENT_GUIDE.md), which provides a consolidated overview of our component development approach, including:
+For new developers, we recommend starting with the [Simplified Component Guide](./SIMPLIFIED_COMPONENT_GUIDE.md), which provides our current approach to component development, including:

-- Component structure and organization
+- Simplified component structure
-- Design system guidelines
-- Development workflow
+- Hybrid type approach
-- Content management strategy
+- Content separation for CMS readiness
-- Tools and scripts
+- When to use index files

 ## Tools and Scripts